Spanish and Portuguese Graduate Admissions FAQs

 The minimum stipend for teaching assistants for academic year 2021-2022 will be $19,300.
 It typically increases by a small percentage each year.

 Yes!
 Living in Champaign-Urbana is significantly cheaper than living in the areas where many of our peer institutions are located.
 Keep this in mind when you are comparing offers from other programs.
 We recommend that you look at a cost of living calculator to make an informed decision.
 Many are available free on the internet, and you can find some by Googling “cost of living calculator”.
-Please also take a look at this quick cost of living comparison that shows costs in Champaign-Urbana compared to places where our peer institutions are located.

 In our experience, students can live comfortably (albeit frugally) on the teaching assistant stipend.

 No matter which program you are considering, Illinois has an excellent array of resources to help you do world-class research.
 Here are just a few highlights: